 If you’re a budget traveller or midrange-semi-luxury in our unbiased opinion its Uganda is the best destination for you.
 In Uganda, you have gorilla permits for 700$ and affordable from 50$ to 1000$ for lodges.
 Unlike in Rwanda that only offers high-end experience with gorilla permits costing $1500 and lodges that go for 2500$ per night.

 - For the luxury traveller, Rwanda would suit you perfectly because it has some of the best high-end lodges in Africa.
 Like Singita, Bisate lodge, One&Only among others the luxury experience that you won’t get in Uganda and Congo.

-- Both Uganda and Rwanda are some of the safest places in Africa for Gorilla trekking
+- Both Uganda and Rwanda are some of the safest places in Africa for Gorilla experience

 We shall leave the choice to you now that we have put all the cards on the table.
 In case you want an adrenaline-pumping adventure experience in some of the least visited places in the world.
 In that case, it is Virunga National Park in DR Congo.

 Suppose you want to trek Gorillas in a modern country that represents the hopefully future face of Africa.
 In that case, Rwanda is the place for you to track Gorillas.